ERGO-Code/HiGHS/README.md

     python setup.py build_ext --inplace

-The name of the shared libraries is currently platform dependent and I couldn't find a way to customize them without subclassing some distutil stuff, so I'm leaving that for later.

 The file cython/test.py shows how to call Cython wrapper around the CLI application RunHighs from app/RunHighs.cpp.

 # HiGHS - Linear optimization software